 Roofing: Wanting to avoid future ice dam damage, Jack leaned on us for advice on the roofing material that should be used on his home.
 Our suggestion was that he make the switch away from asphalt roof shingles to residential metal roofing.
 The surface of a metal roof is slippery, and it provides a straightforward method for ice and snow to quickly exit the roof.
 The lifespan of a metal roof also made it an optimum choice for Jack who was looking to make this roof the last he’d ever install on his home.
 Made of highly recycled content, Jack’s metal roof is guaranteed to never rot, crack, warp, of flake.
 From an aesthetics standpoint, the metal roof also improved Jack’s curb appeal, while also providing an opportunity for insurance savings due to the material’s resistance to hail and fire.

-Upon conclusion of his project, Jack had this to say, “The job went well and the installers were wonderful people.
+Upon conclusion of his project, Jack had this to say, “The job went well and the installers were professional, yet personable and friendly.
+They did a great job while overcoming some difficult problems presented by my old 1 1/2 story house.
 I like the looks of my home including color and how everything was done.
 It looks so much better and I know it’s going to be way better in the wintertime for me, so I’m looking forward to that.”

 See How Residential Metal Roofing is Installed: